 It is better to be more symbolic or iconic with your cover design.
 Try to come up with a simple eye-catching idea that anyone will understand on first sight.
 Keep in mind that most people will see your book as a tiny picture on a bookstore website or out the corner of their eye in a bookstore.
 In either instance, a strong, simple, symbolic cover is much more likely to catch their attention than one that is complicated or cluttered.

 What typestyle (fonts) to use.

-Do not use any of the following fonts (anywhere!): Comic Sans or Papyrus.
-These fonts are only acceptable if you are writing a humor book, or intentionally attempting to create a design that publishing professionals will laugh at.
+This font is only acceptable if you are writing a humorous book, or intentionally attempting to create a design that publishing professionals will laugh at.

 Please, no font explosions or special styling.
-Usually a cover should not contain more than 2 fonts.
-Avoid the temptation to put words in caps, italics caps, outlined caps, etc. Do not be tempted “shape” the type either.
+Usually, a cover should not contain more than 2 fonts.
+Avoid the temptation to put words in caps, italics caps, outlined caps, etc. Do not be tempted to “shape” the type either.

 Where to put your Title and Authors name; Top, middle, bottom, vertical, horizontal?

 The title should be big and easy to read.